 2. Membership, Qualifications, and Compensation

 - 2.03 Qualification.
-Each member shall have experience in the judgment of the Board that would be useful in addressing matters designated to the Committee.
+Each member shall have experience in the judgment of the Board that would be useful in addressing matters delegated to the Committee.

-Unless the Board elects the Committee Chairman, the members of the Committee shall designate a Chairman by the majority vote of the full Committee membership.
+Unless the Board elects the Committee Chair, the members of the Committee shall designate a Committee Chair by the majority vote of the full Committee membership.

 4. Duties and Responsibilities

-In order to carry out the purpose described above, the Committee may undertake those specific duties and responsibilities listed below and such other duties as the Board may from time to time prescribe.
+In order to carry out the purpose described above, the Committee shall undertake those specific duties and responsibilities listed below and such other duties as the Board may from time to time prescribe.

 - 4.01 CEO Compensation.
-The Committee shall have direct responsibility to review and approve corporate goals and objectives relevant to the CEO’s compensation, evaluate the CEO’s performance in light of such goals and objectives, and, either as a committee or together with the other independent directors (as directed by the Board), determine and approve the CEO’s compensation level based on this evaluation.
+The Committee shall have direct responsibility to review and approve corporate goals and objectives relevant to the CEO’s compensation, evaluate the CEO’s performance in light of such goals and objectives, and, either as a committee or together with the other independent directors (as directed by the Board), determine and approve the CEO’s compensation (including salary, bonus, fees, benefits, incentive awards and perquisites) based on this evaluation.
 In determining the components of the CEO’s compensation, the Committee (and the other independent directors, as the case may be) may consider, without limitation, the Company’s performance, relative shareholder return, the value of similar incentive awards to other CEOs at comparable companies, if any, and past awards to the CEO.
-For the avoidance of doubt, the Committee (and the other independent directors, as the case may be) are not precluded from approving awards (with or without ratification of the Board) for the CEO and other executive officers as may be required to comply with applicable tax laws (i.e., Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code")).
+For the avoidance of doubt, the Committee (and the other independent directors, as the case may be) are not precluded from approving awards (with or without ratification of the Board) for the CEO and other executive officers as may be required to comply with applicable tax laws (i.e., Section 162(m) of the Code.
 Finally, nothing in this Charter shall preclude the Committee (and the other independent directors, as the case may be) from approving awards (with or without ratification of the Board) for the CEO and other executive officers that do not satisfy the requirements for qualified performance compensation as defined in Section 162(m) of the Code).
 Nothing in this Charter should be construed as precluding discussion of CEO compensation with the entire Board generally.